-What we looked for Your results Gene or location Test SNP Your markers Scientific name What it means HLA-B rs2844682 rs3909184 AG CG unable to be determined unable to be determined
+What we looked for Your results Gene or location Test SNP Your markers Scientific name What it means HLA-B rs2844682 rs3909184 A G G G not HLA-B1502 low risk

 This drug is commonly used to treat epilepsy, chronic pain and certain psychiatric disorders.
 Carbamazepine belongs to the group of drugs called anti-convulsants.
-Its generic name is carbamazepine (kar-ba-MAZ-e-peen); its brand names are Carbatrol®, Epitol®, Equetro®, Tegretol®, and Tegretol XR®.
+Its generic name is carbamazepine (kar-ba-MAZ-e-peen); its brand names are Carbatrol®, Epitol®, Equetro®, Tegretol® and Tegretol XR®.